-- Prior to the dissertation defense, the student is required to have published or have accepted for publication a refereed research paper in a field of study deemed acceptable by the dissertation committee.
-A journal article is preferred, but a peer-reviewed conference paper is also acceptable; - Successful completion of an oral defense of the written doctoral dissertation based on original research in the student's area of specialization.
-The dissertation/supervisory committee, the Department Chair and the Graduate College must have approved the dissertation and oral defense; - 3.
+- 2. Successful completion of a qualifying exam is required prior to completion of 21 credits of coursework beyond the Master's Degree; - 3.
+Successful completion of a dissertation proposal defense is typically required before registering for dissertation credits; - 4.
+Prior to the dissertation defense, the student is required to have published or have accepted for publication a refereed research paper in a field of study deemed acceptable by the dissertation committee.
+A journal article is preferred, but a peer-reviewed conference paper is also acceptable; - 5.
+Successful completion of an oral defense of the written doctoral dissertation based on original research in the student's area of specialization.
+The Dissertation/Supervisory Committee, the Department Chair and the Graduate College must have approved the dissertation and oral defense: - 6.
 Complied with the University's Graduate Policies and Regulations and satisfied the University's Graduate Degree Requirements.

 Dissertation/Supervisory Committee: Upon acceptance into the Ph.D.
 Program, a student will select or be assigned an advisor.
 The student's Ph.D. dissertation committee will have a minimum of four members.
 Three committee members must be from the FAU graduate faculty or associate graduate faculty according to the FAU Graduate College guidelines, at least one of which is from the Department of Civil, Environmental & Geomatics Engineering.
 The final member may be a qualified expert from industry or academia with affiliate graduate faculty status.
 One of the members shall serve as the chair of the supervisory committee.
-In unusual circumstances, with the approval of the Department Graduate Committee, two members may co-chair; however, off-campus experts or adjunct faculty may not serve as sole committee chair.
+In unusual circumstances, with the approval of the Department Graduate Committee, two members may cochair; however, off-campus experts or adjunct faculty may not serve as sole committee chair.
 The Dissertation/Supervisory Committee shall approve the plan of study, monitor academic progress, approve the dissertation topic, prepare, give, and evaluate the Qualifying Exam, evaluate the dissertation defense, and approve the final doctoral dissertation document.

 Qualifying Exam: After successful completion of 21 credits of coursework beyond the Master's Degree and within 12 months of completion of graduate coursework, the student will be required to complete a qualifying examination.
 This written exam is in the field of concentration given by each member of the Dissertation/Supervisory Committee.
-Poor performance on any part of the qualifying exam in the judgment of the Dissertation/Supervisory Committee may result in a pass, fail, or fail with the option to re-take.
+Performance on any part of the qualifying exam in the judgment of the Dissertation/Supervisory Committee may result in a pass, fail, or fail with the option to re-take.
 Students may request in writing to repeat the exam.
-Students failing the Qualifying Exam twice are dismissed.
+Students failing the Qualifying Exam twice will be dismissed from the program.
 After passing the Qualifying Exam with the approval of the dissertation/supervisory committee, a student advances to candidacy.

-Proposal Defense: After successful completion of the qualify exam and prior to applying for graduation, the candidate will orally defend the dissertation proposal to the Dissertation/Supervisory Committee for approval.
+Proposal Defense: After successful completion of the Qualifying Exam and prior to applying for graduation, the candidate will orally defend the dissertation proposal to the Dissertation/Supervisory Committee for approval.